lhoff94/marvis/README.md

 pip3 install -e '.[ns-3,dev]'
 ```

-In this case, where you do not install Cohydra itself but just its
+In this case, where you do not install marvis itself but just its
-dependencies, the code of Cohydra needs to be in your `PYTHONPATH`.
+dependencies, the code of marvis needs to be in your `PYTHONPATH`.
 E.g.:

 ```shell script
 export PYTHONPATH=$PYTHONPATH:$PWD/path/to/marvis-repo
 ```

-Marvis so far has only been tested with **Debian 10 Buster** and **Ubuntu 18.04 Bionic Beaver**.

 ## Contribution